xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOLVER.OK**?(set\_cell, max\_min\_val, value\_of, by\_changing)

-Set\_cell    corresponds to the Set Target Cell box in the Solver Parameters dialog box.
+Set\_cell&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Set Target Cell box in the Solver Parameters dialog box.

   - > Set\_cell must be a reference to a cell on the active worksheet.